pkscanvas/RoundTable/README.md

 4. Enter filename(with extension) and click 'Create Index' (required once for a dataset)
 5. Load Data and start asking questions about the data.
 6. Utilize the autocomplete feature for query suggestions.
-4. Submit the query and interact with your database seamlessly.
+4. Submit the query and interact with your databset seamlessly.

-## Contributing

-We welcome contributions to the Round Table Framework.
-Please read `CONTRIBUTING.md` for details on our code of conduct, and the process for submitting pull requests to us.

-## License

-This project is licensed under the MIT License - see the `LICENSE` file for details.

 ## Acknowledgments

-- This work is based on our paper "Advancing Query Precision in TQA Interfaces: Leveraging FTS-Enhanced Dynamic Schema and Context-Aware Autocomplete".
+- This work is based on our paper "Advancing Query Precision in TQA Interfaces: Leveraging FTS-Enhanced Dynamic Schema and Context-Aware Autocomplete" (to be published).
 ---